ARTIST OF THE WEEK

 Year 8 Topics

-Drawing: Tone, 3D and Drama, Portraiture, Colour pencil, Oil pastel and range of other mediums.
+Drawing: Tone, 3D and Drama, Portraiture, Colour pencil, Oil pastel and a range of other mediums.
 Art History Context.

 Fine Art: Painting, Colour mixing and brush control skills using watercolour and acrylic paint.
+Art historical context.

 Graphics: typography, typographical illustration & illuminated letters.